drusho/webscrape_youtube/README.md

 ## About the Data

 Web scraping was performed on the _Top 10 Tech Channels_ on Youtube using _[Selenium](https://selenium-python.readthedocs.io/)_ (an automated browser (driver) controlled using python, which is often used in web scraping and web testing).
 The youtube channels to were scrapped were determined using a __[Top 10 Tech Youtubers](https://blog.bit.ai/top-tech-youtubers/)__ list from blog.bit.ai.
 Scraping included:
-* Channel names
+* General data for each channel
-* Number of subscribers per channel
+	* ex.join date, name, no. of subscribers
-* Data from most popular videos per channel included:
+* Data from most popular videos per channel
-	* Video titles
+	* ex. video titles, views,
-	* Posting date
+* Data specific to each video.
-	* Number of views
+	* ex. post date, no. of upvotes, no. comments.

 The average number of videos per channel was around 200.
 In total, the data from 2000 videos was scrapped.
 All data was saved to a CSV file to aid in further analyze on a Google Colab notebook.